KennethFam/My-Learning-Journey/C-Languages/C++.md

     - full expression: an expression that is not a subexpression.
 For example, `x = 4 + 5` is a full expression.
     - compound expression: an expression that contains two or more uses of operators. `x = 4 + 5` is a compound expression because it contains two uses of operators (operator= and operator+).

+- status code (or less commonly, an exit code, or rarely a return code): value returned from `main`.
+The status code is used to signal whether your program was successful or not.

+- value-returning function: a function that returns a value

 ## Vocab from old slides (will be updated if needed)
 - encapsulation: combining a number of items, such as variables and functions, into a single package such as an object of a class